 Michelin’s description of Schwartz’s highlighted the deli’s historic decor and bustling atmosphere, noting that diners are “immersed in history” upon entering.
 The guide also singled out the smoked meat sandwich, prepared from brisket marinated in the restaurant’s spice blend, smoked, steamed, and served on rye bread with mustard.

-This second recognition comes as Michelin expands further into Quebec’s dining scene, bringing increased international attention to Montreal restaurants and culinary institutions.
+This second recognition comes as Michelin expands further into Quebec’s dining scene, bringing increased international attention to Montreal restaurants and culinary institutions. n